narayanshastri/Arduinocodes/README.md

 # Arduino Robotics and Sensor Control Projects
+(All the codes were written and tested on a Arduino UNO R3)

 This repository contains a collection of beginner-friendly Arduino projects focusing on robotics and sensor-based control systems.
 Each project demonstrates the use of Arduino for real-world applications, including LED control, motor control, ultrasonic distance measurement, and Bluetooth-based robot control.
 The goal is to provide simple and modular examples to help others learn and experiment with Arduino programming and hardware integration.